Nintendo Entertainment System: Hardware clones

 Pirated clones of NES hardware remained in production for many years after the original had been discontinued.
 Some clones play cartridges from multiple systems, such as this FC Twin that plays NES and SNES games.

 A thriving market of unlicensed NES hardware clones emerged during the climax of the console's popularity.
 Initially, such clones were popular in markets with weak copyright laws and countries in which Nintendo issued its systems after "famiclones" became well-known, making legal products difficult to market or create brand awareness for.
-In particular, the Dendy (Де́нди), an unlicensed hardware clone produced in Taiwan and sold in the former Soviet Union by Steepler, emerged as the most popular console of its time, eventually selling six million units.
+In particular, the Dendy (Де́нди), an unlicensed hardware clone produced in Taiwan and released in December 1992 in Russia by Steepler, emerged as the most popular console of its time, eventually selling six million units.
 In Poland, the Pegasus clone, distributed by Bobmark International, sold more than a million units.
 In China, a reported 30 million units were sold until late 1995.
 A range of Famicom clones was marketed in Latin America during the late 1980s and 1990s under the name "Family Game", resembling the original hardware design.
 The Ending-Man Terminator clone enjoyed popularity in the Eastern Bloc, as well as in parts of Africa, Asia, and Latin America.

 The RetroUSB AVS is an FPGA-based hardware clone of the NES that outputs 720p via HDMI.

 The unlicensed clone market flourished following Nintendo's discontinuation of the NES.
 Some of these surpass the functionality of the original hardware, such as PocketFami, a portable system with a color LCD screen.
 Others have been produced for certain specialized markets, such as a personal computer with a keyboard and basic word processing software.
 These unauthorised clones have been helped by the invention of the so-called NES-on-a-chip.